 By Mkhaimar Abusada

-Mkhaimar Abusada is a professor of political science at Al-Azhar University-Gaza.
-This commentary is published by DAILY NEWS EGYPT in collaboration Project Syndicate (www.project-syndicate.org).
+Mkhaimar Abusada is a professor of political science at Al-Azhar university in Gaza.
+This commentary is published by Daily News Egypt in collaboration with bitterlemons-international.org.